peter88213/nvhelp-de/source/nv_aeon2/index.rst

    # Name of the user-defined moon phase property.

-   role_location = Location

-   # Name of the user-defined role for section locations.

-   role_item = Item

-   # Name of the user-defined role for items in a section.

-   role_character = Participant
+   type_arc = Arc

-   # Name of the user-defined role for characters in a section.
+   # Name of the user-defined "Arc" type

    type_character = Character